otwcode/open-doors-code/README.md

 *eFiction note*: check that the MySQL script you were given doesn't name the database when creating tables - otherwise it may recreate the original database on import, or fail to run at all.

-Note: this script destroys and recreates the database named in the `db_database` property.
+Note: this script destroys and recreates the database named in the `temp_db_database` property.

 ### Stage 02 - Extract tags from the original stories
 This script creates a table called `tags` in the temporary database and denormalises all the tags for each story.